notionparallax/blog/_posts/2016-07-01-podcast-empire.markdown

 featuredimg: 16/radioempire.jpg
 ---

-I had this idea a little while ago, but I doubt I'll ever get around to doing anything with it, so feel to build it out into million dollar business.
+I had this idea a little while ago, but I doubt I'll ever get around to doing anything with it, so feel free to build it out into million dollar business.
 Maybe, if you do, you could buy me a beer.

 [Podcasts that I listen to](https://notionparallax.co.uk/2015/podcasts-i-listen-to) seem to fit quite neatly into two camps.
 On one hand you have the high production levels of _This American life_, _99% Invisible_ and _Planet Money_[^1].
 On the other you've got things like _Rationally Speaking_ or _EconTalk_, which are more like people chatting, often with one of those people on the phone.